GAndersenCode/TicketBot-v1.0/README.md

 Your bot needs some permissions:\
 VIEW_CHANNELS, SEND_MESSAGES, ADD_REACTIONS, MANAGE_CHANNELS, at least

+>For now there is no use of a database, but it will be based on MongoDB and mongoose.
+Mongoose is installed, but it's not used just yet.

 When you have the bot up and running, you first need to use the setup command in a channel.\
 This will create the channel in which people can react to a message to create their own support ticket.